-A tattoo artist is someone who creates permanent images or words on the skin.
+A tattoo artist creates permanent images or words on skin.

 ISFPs are naturals when it comes to arranging things artistically, which makes a career as a florist an ideal fit.
 They enjoy taking in the sensations around them, and will feel their best while surrounded by the intoxicating fragrance of wisteria, the soft texture of rose petals, and the vibrant colors of chrysanthemums.
 But they also value flexibility; the more creative control they are given when making their flower arrangements, the happier ISFPs will be.

 If you are artistic, love flowers, and want to put a smile on people's faces, you may want to consider a career as a florist!

 4. Fashion Designer

 People with the ISFP personality type are passionate experimenters, and whether they're aware of it or not, they are renowned trendsetters.
 They make fabulous fashion designers, skilled at coming up with new color combinations, dress cuts, or source materials.
 ISFP's sensory nature is truly valued in this career; their awareness of fabrics and textures, as well as shapes and patterns, helps them produce garments that are both gorgeous and comfortable.

 Fashion designers hold a special place in our world.